atharvasutar28/AtliQ_Harware_Business_Insights_Dashboard/README.md

 ## Support Page
 <img src = "C:\Users\asus\Pictures\Screenshots\Screenshot 2024-09-22 140420.png" alt = "Support Page"/>

-You can find the full report file here : [Report](docs/CONTRIBUTING.md)

 ## Project Outcome
 1. Net Sales in 2022 Fiscal Year is $ 3.74 Billion which is the most in all the years of AtliQ.
 2. Dec 2021 recorded the highest Net Sales of the month in the history of AtliQ Hardware.